giantswarm/releases/announcements/2021/week18.md

 ## User interfaces

-[kubectl gs](https://docs.giantswarm.io/ui-api/kubectl-gs/), our plug-in for the Giant Swarm Management API, is now available as binary for the ARM achitecture, both for Linux and macOS.
+[kubectl gs](https://docs.giantswarm.io/ui-api/kubectl-gs/), our plug-in for the Giant Swarm Management API, is now available as binary for the ARM achitecture (e. g.
+Apple M1), both for Linux and macOS.

 ## Documentation